-If Sportstuif and/or parent(s) deem it necessary, a meeting will take place between parent(s) and pedagogical staff member.
+At Sportstuif we offer the opportunity for an annual meeting between the mentor and the parents.
+Any details in the development are identified and action is taken.
 The purpose of this conversation is to discuss the well-being of the child at Sportstuif.
-Parents are invited to this.
-The transfer of Sportstuif is as extensive as possible on a daily basis and everything related to the well-being of the child is immediately addressed.

-- 1. Parents are invited by Sportstuif for a meeting of a maximum of 30 minutes.
-Determining the date and time jointly by parent(s) and pedagogical staff member; - 2.
-Ask the parent to complete a questionnaire: questionnaire on the well-being of children from Sportstuif parents.
-This questionnaire will be emailed and/or handed out on paper;

-- 3. The pedagogical staff member also completes a questionnaire: Questionnaire on well-being of children Sportstuif pedagogical staff member.
-This questionnaire will be emailed and/or handed out on paper; - 4.
-The interview takes place on the basis of the questionnaires; - 5.
-After the interview, the pedagogical staff member writes a report using the form: final evaluation of well-being of children at Sportstuif; - 6.
-Pedagogical employee sends this report by email to the parent(s); - 7.
-The final evaluation report and the pre-completed forms are stored in the CVS under the child in the documents folder..
+- 1. Parents request a meeting or are invited by the mentor for a meeting of a maximum of 30 minutes.
+Determination of the date and time jointly by parent(s) and Sportstuif employee. - 2.
+We can use a questionnaire for this: questionnaire well-being children Sportstuif parents.
+The interview takes place on the basis of the questionnaire or on the basis of questions or events in the home situation, school, at the BSO, etc. - 3.
+After the interview, the Sportstuif employee writes a report using the form: final evaluation of well-being of Sportstuif children. - 4.
+The employee sends this report to the parent(s) by e-mail. - 5.
+The evaluation report and pre-filled forms are stored in the Client Tracking System.